wysiwyz/project-cyber-monday/README.md

 [Solution #3](./sol_03.txt)

-### Q4
+### Q4 | Pod Security Standard

+Use context: `kubectl config use-context workload-prod`

-There is Deployment container-host-hacker in Namespace team-red which mounts /run/containerd as a hostPath volume on the Node where it's running.
+There is Deployment `container-host-hacker` in Namespace `team-red` which mounts `/run/containerd` as a hostPath volume on the Node where it's running.
 This means that the Pod can access various data about other containers running on the same Node.

-To prevent this configure Namespace team-red to enforce the baseline Pod Security Standard.
+To prevent this configure Namespace `team-red` to `enforce` the `baseline` Pod Security Standard.
 Once completed, delete the Pod of the Deployment mentioned above.

-Check the ReplicaSet events and write the event/log lines containing the reason why the Pod isn't recreated into /opt/course/4/logs.
+Check the ReplicaSet events and write the event/log lines containing the reason why the Pod isn't recreated into `/opt/course/4/logs`.

 Keywords: `PodSecurityStandard`

 [Solution #4](./sol_04.txt)

-### Q5
+### Q5 | CIS Benchmark

+Use context: `kubectl config use-context infra-prod`

 You're ask to evaluate specific settings of cluster2 against the CIS Benchmark recommendations.
-Use the tool kube-bench which is already installed on the nodes.
+Use the tool `kube-bench` which is already installed on the nodes.

-Connect using ssh cluster2-controlplane1 and ssh cluster2-node1.
+Connect using ssh `cluster2-controlplane1` and `ssh cluster2-node1`.

 On the master node ensure (correct if necessary) that the CIS recommendations are set for:

-1. The --profiling argument of the kube-controller-manager
+1. The `--profiling` argument of the kube-controller-manager

-2. The ownership of directory /var/lib/etcd
+2. The ownership of directory `/var/lib/etcd`

 On the worker node ensure (correct if necessary) that the CIS recommendations are set for:

-3. The permissions of the kubelet configuration /var/lib/kubelet/config.yaml
+3. The permissions of the kubelet configuration `/var/lib/kubelet/config.yaml`

-4. The --client-ca-file argument of the kubelet
+4. The `--client-ca-file` argument of the kubelet

 Keywords: `CIS benchmark`, `kube-bench`, `--profiling`

 [Solution #5](./sol_05.txt)

-### Q6
+### Q6 | Verify Platform Binaries

 (can be solved in any kubectl context)

-There are four Kubernetes server binaries located at /opt/course/6/binaries.
+There are four Kubernetes server binaries located at `/opt/course/6/binaries`.
 You're provided with the following verified sha512 values for these:

-kube-apiserver f417c0555bc0167355589dd1afe23be9bf909bf98312b1025f12015d1b58a1c62c9908c0067a7764fa35efdac7016a9efa8711a44425dd6692906a7c283f032c
+kube-apiserver `f417c0555bc0167355589dd1afe23be9bf909bf98312b1025f12015d1b58a1c62c9908c0067a7764fa35efdac7016a9efa8711a44425dd6692906a7c283f032c`

-kube-controller-manager 60100cc725e91fe1a949e1b2d0474237844b5862556e25c2c655a33boa8225855ec5ee22fa4927e6c46a60d43a7c4403a27268f96fbb726307d1608b44f38a60
+kube-controller-manager `60100cc725e91fe1a949e1b2d0474237844b5862556e25c2c655a33boa8225855ec5ee22fa4927e6c46a60d43a7c4403a27268f96fbb726307d1608b44f38a60`

-kube-proxy 52f9d8ad045f8eee1d689619ef8ceef2d86d50c75a6a332653240d7ba5b2a114aca056d9e513984ade24358c9662714973c1960c62a5cb37dd375631c8a614c6
+kube-proxy `52f9d8ad045f8eee1d689619ef8ceef2d86d50c75a6a332653240d7ba5b2a114aca056d9e513984ade24358c9662714973c1960c62a5cb37dd375631c8a614c6`

-kubelet 4be40f2440619e990897cf956c32800dc96c2c983bf64519854a3309fa5aa21827991559f9c44595098e27e6f2ee4d64a3fdec6baba8a177881f20e3ec61e26c
+kubelet `4be40f2440619e990897cf956c32800dc96c2c983bf64519854a3309fa5aa21827991559f9c44595098e27e6f2ee4d64a3fdec6baba8a177881f20e3ec61e26c`

 Delete those binaries that don't match with the sha512 values above.